Signed in as:

 Concerns of the 1920’s and 1930’s were aptly expressed by the minutes of the meetings of that time.
 The Chamber was involved in getting an improved drainage system, and members showed interest in incorporation of Garden Grove, but were so soundly defeated in that effort, it wasn’t brought up again until 25 years later.

-The Chamber accepted free painting of street signs, passed out samples of bread made from lima beans, strongly opposed daylight savings time, insisted that all school teachers reside in Garden Grove and helped them locate here, and were actively involved in the rebuilding of Garden Grove after the March 10, 1933 earthquake.
+The Chamber accepted free painting of street signs, passed out samples of bread made from lima beans, strongly opposed daylight saving time, insisted that all school teachers reside in Garden Grove and helped them locate here, and were actively involved in the rebuilding of Garden Grove after the March 10, 1933 earthquake.

 After the Second World War, the rapid influx of population to Southern California began to be felt in the area.
 Garden Grove became the fastest growing city in the nation with an increase in population from 3,000 to 123,000.

-The Garden Grove Chamber celebrates 115 years of service to the community.
+The Garden Grove Chamber celebrates 117 years of service to the community.
 The Chamber continues to be a force in community improvement, with emphasis placed on advocacy for business.

 The Garden Grove Chamber of Commerce is diligent in serving local residents, businesses, and visitors as well as serving as a community information center.
 Each day, the Chamber answers inquires, fields questions, and distributes literature about local events and activities, community services and related information.
 Through its activities and resources, the Chamber is able to promote the community’s values and aesthetics as being an excellent place to work, shop, and live.